koralph7/flirOneCam/README.md

-This is the original Flir One android app with added ability to put a cross on the thermal image and get wanted temperature.
+This is the original Flir One android app with added ability to put a cross on the thermal image and get wanted temperature from the specified place.